 - Terminal can now do 24-bit color and glyphs, although I haven’t really tried weaning myself off Ghostty.

-- The windown tiling hotkeys almost make sense, to the point where I turned off Moom to see how much I can do with it.
+- The windown tiling hotkeys almost make sense, to the point where I turned off Moom to see how much I can do without it.

 Now for the downsides:

-- System Preferences on the Mac is still horrible to use (sluggish, apparently webview-based in many places, and has at least two different styles of control spacing).
+- System Preferences on the Mac is still horrible to use (sluggish, apparently overly dependent on web views, and has at least two different styles of control spacing).

-- Sadly, hotkeys for moving windows to other displays (or an option to have a “three up” layout) are nowhere to be found.
+- Sadly, hotkeys for moving windows to other displays (let alone an option to have a “three up” layout) are nowhere to be found.

-Like I wrote several times over the past few months, I am really happy I have been using GNOME on Fedora for a couple of years now, because it now looks so much better than the Mac (and I use so much cross-platform software these days) that if there were better business software support (like an official Windows Virtual Desktop client able to do corporate MFA) I would probably have switched by now.
+Like I wrote several times over the past few months, I am really happy I have been using GNOME on Fedora for a couple of years, because it currenly looks so much better than the Mac (and I use so much cross-platform software these days) that if there were better business software support (like an official Windows Virtual Desktop client able to do corporate MFA) I would probably have switched by now.

 If only I worked at a software company that… Nah, I don’t know anything.